MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 > Note: These instructions are based on an earlier version of the MRTK and will be updated to reflect new button/event systems in the current version of the MRTK.

 6. Add a cube to the scene.
 Right click on the hierarchy area, select 3D object, then click on “cube.”
 Now, a cube should be in your display.
 It will appear very large, so adjust the coordinates (while “cube” is still selected in the hierarchy area) to decrease the size.
-In this case, we are using the dimensions x = 0.1, y = 0.1 and z = 0.1.
+In this case, we are using the scale x = 0.1, y = 0.1 and z = 0.1.
 Be sure to position the cube in your scene to place it near the pressable button, but not overlapping with the button.
-In the image below, the cube’s position is x = 0, y = 0.2, and z = 0.
+In the image below, the cube’s position is x = 0, y = 0.2, and z = 1.

+   TODO: describe unity's scale numbers and how it translate to the real world.

 ![MR213_BuildSettings](images/mrlearning-base-ch2-1step6ima.PNG)

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step6imb.PNG)

 7. In this step we will set up the cube to change color when our button is pressed.
 Select the holographic button in the “BaseScene” menu.
 Select the holographic button in the “BaseScene” menu.
 In the inspector panel, under the “Select Event Type” box, click the “+” button.
 Drag the “cube” from the “BaseScene” menu into the “Runtime Only” box, as shown in the image below

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step7ima.PNG)

 Click the dropdown list that says “No Function.”
 Select “MeshRenderer” then select “Material material.”
 This will allow us to change the material when the button is pressed.